gertrude-app/web/site/app/pages/docs/five-things-you-forgot-when-locking-down-your-kids-iphone.md

 {% image src="lockdown-iphone/imessage-apps.png" caption="this row of mini-apps is shown when composing a text message" alt="what you forgot locking down your kid's iPhone: iMessage mini-apps can expose your child to explicit content" /%}

-If your child clicks on the `#images` app (shown above), they are able to _search through a huge inventory of animated gifs_.
+If your child clicks on the `#images` (Hashtag Images) app (shown above), they are able to _search through a huge inventory of animated gifs_.
 The image below shows a harmless search query, but there are loads of sexually suggestive and otherwise inappropriate images your child shouldn't be able to browse.

 {% image src="lockdown-iphone/messages-images.png" caption="close of up the '#images' app" alt="what you forgot locking down your kid's iPhone: the #images app should be removed for your child's safety" /%}